htasnim/decisionTree/README.md

 7. README.md: this file

 Preparation for project execution:
-1. First we have to make sure Java Runtime Environment (JRE) is properly install in the workstation (we used java 8 to develop the project)
+1. First we have to make sure Java Runtime Environment (JRE) is properly installed in the workstation (we used java 8 to develop the project)
 2. "lib" directory and the files "training.csv" nad "testing.csv" should be in the same folder as the "ID3DecisionTree.jar" file

 Running the project: